Local medical committees

 LMCs are the only organisations recognised by statute (the NHS Act 2006 as amended by the Health and Social Care Act 2012) as the bodies representing all the NHS GPs practising in an area.
 Statutory recognition of LMCs is also statutorily enshrined in the GMS contract regulations and the GP Performers List regulations.

 Although there have been countless changes within the NHS and community care, the Local Medical Committees across the UK are the single element of continuity throughout all the re-organisations since the NHS was inaugurated with statutory functions set out by Act of Parliament.
 Indeed the statutory status of LMCs pre-dates the NHS and dates back to 1911.
 Birmingham LMC is made up of democratically elected GP members elected from among their peers in accordance with the terms of the LMCs constitution.
 The electoral term is four years, with the next one due in October 2019.

 Work of the LMC

 Birmingham LMC is proactive in keeping abreast of all local and national issues affecting general practice as soon as they arise.
 We keep aware of the NHS England policies and activities to ensure any issues affecting GPs and their practices are dealt with appropriately.
-Similarly we also liaise closely and work with the CCGs and local authority and all other relevant bodies in the local health economies and STPS.
+Similarly, we also liaise closely and work with the CCGs and local authority and all other relevant bodies in the local health economies and STPS.